 Folk religion in Vietnam is a long-established Vietnamese religion that reflects the locals’ life in the past and their beliefs in supernatural forces applied in daily life events.
-Therefore, this indigenous religion usually creates unique ethnic customs and becomes an indispensable part when it comes of Vietnamese traditions.
+Therefore, this indigenous religion usually creates unique ethnic customs and becomes an indispensable part of Vietnamese traditions.
 Promoting human and national values, folk religion is characterized by Vietnamese Gods worshiping and venerating.

-To commemorate the Great Mother and Great Father of Vietnamese, they are worshiped as Vietnamese Gods in the Lac Long Quan Temple and Au Co Temple located in Phu Tho Province with many festivals on Tet Holiday and Hung Kings Festival in late April annually.
+To commemorate the Great Mother and Great Father of Vietnamese, they are worshiped as Vietnamese Gods in the Lac Long Quan Temple and Au Co Temple located in Phu Tho Province, with many festivals on Tet Holiday and Hung Kings Festival in late April annually.
 Also, some streets are named after them in big cities like Hanoi and Ho Chi Minh to show great respect for Vietnamese to our early ancestors.

 Read more about Hanoi’s Districts

 Son Tinh was the first to be back, got the agreement from the King, and then took the princess to his mountain kingdom.
-Thuy Tinh, who came second soon afterward, got furious when he knew Son Tinh got married to Mi Nuong.
-The Ocean Spirit challenged the Mountain Spirit and used his power to call the gusty wind, raise the water to fight Son Tinh.
+Thuy Tinh, who came second soon afterward, got furious when he found out Son Tinh got married to Mi Nuong.
+The Ocean Spirit challenged the Mountain Spirit and used his power to call the gusty wind and raise the water to fight Son Tinh.
 Son Tinh then made the mountains grow even higher, and the war only ended when Thuy Tinh withdrew.
 However, Thuy Tinh refused to be defeated and continued the war annually.
 And that is how the Vietnamese in the past explained the yearly monsoon rains and floods, which later became one of Vietnam’s folk religions.

 As a result of the 1000-year domination of China and the influence of Chinese culture, the story of 3 deities came to Vietnam and became a part of folk religion in Vietnam until now.
 Their statues are usually put on the altars, temples, and shrines, mostly of private houses.